gozoro/jquery-autocompleter/README.md

 ## Options

-- **maxResults**
+- **maxResults:**
 Maximum number of suggestions (0 - no limits).
 Default value is 0.

-- **maxResults**
+- **maxResults:**
 Maximum number of suggestions (0 - no limits).
 Default value is 0.

-- **minChars**
+- **minChars:**
 Minimum number of characters for the suggestions.
 Default value is 1.

-- **timeout**
+- **timeout:**
 Keyboard input timeout.
 Default value is 500 ms.

-- **matchRegexp**
+- **matchRegexp:**
 Function must be returns a regexp-object used for filtering.
 Default value:
 ```javascript
 	function(value, escape)
 	{